-Capital expenditures of NCM LLC have typically been capitalized software upgrades for our DCS and advertising proposal and inventory management system being developed primarily by our programmers, equipment required for our NOC and content production and post-production facilities, office leasehold improvements, desktop equipment for use by our employees, and in certain cases, the costs necessary to digitize all or a portion of a network affiliate's theatres when they are added to our network.
-Capital expenditures for the year ended December 26, 2013 were \$10.6 million (including \$2.2 million associated with network affiliate additions) compared to \$10.4 million (including \$3.2 million associated with network affiliate additions) for the 2012 period.
+Capital expenditures of NCM LLC have typically been capitalized software upgrades for our DCS and advertising proposal and inventory management and audience targeting systems being developed primarily by our programmers and outside consultants, equipment required for our NOC and content production and post-production facilities, office leasehold improvements, desktop equipment for use by our employees, and in certain cases, the costs necessary to digitize all or a portion of a network affiliate's theatres when they are added to our network.
+Capital expenditures for the year ended January 1, 2015 were \$8.8 million (including \$1.6 million associated with network affiliate additions) compared to \$10.6 million (including \$2.2 million associated with network affiliate additions) for the 2013 period.
 The capital expenditures have typically been satisfied through cash flow from operations.
 All capital expenditures related to the DCN within NCM LLC's founding members' theatres have been made by NCM LLC's founding members under the ESAs.
 We expect they will continue to be made by NCM LLC's founding members in accordance with the ESAs.

-We expect to make approximately \$10.0 million to \$11.0 million of capital expenditures in fiscal 2014, primarily for upgrades to our DCS distribution software and our internal management systems, including our advertising inventory optimization, management and reporting systems, our internet site, mobile apps and network equipment related to currently contracted network affiliate theatres.
-We expect these upgrades and improvements to our management reporting systems, which are intended to provide additional advertising scheduling and placement flexibility for our clients, should enhance our operating efficiencies, including allowing us to better manage our advertising inventory, and prepare us for continued growth.
+We expect to make approximately \$11.0 million to \$12.0 million of capital expenditures in fiscal 2015, primarily for upgrades to our DCS distribution and content management software and our other internal management systems, including our proposal, inventory and audience targeting management systems, reporting systems, server and storage upgrades, software licensing, our internet site, mobile app and network equipment related to currently contracted network affiliate theatres.
+We expect these upgrades and improvements to our management reporting systems, which are intended to provide additional advertising scheduling and placement flexibility for our clients, should enhance our operating efficiencies, including allowing us to better manage our advertising inventory and create more targeted buys from our national advertising clients to prepare us for future growth.
 Our capital expenditures may increase should we decide to add additional network affiliates to our network.
 We expect that additional expenditures, if any, would be funded in part by additional cash flows associated with those new network affiliates.
 The commitments associated with our operating lease requirements are included in "Contractual and Other Obligations" below.